 Students with unfulfilled obligations to Ohlone College may not be allowed to register until their obligations are fulfilled.
-Registration holds may be placed on student records for financial obligations such as unpaid enrollment, fees, library fines, bad checks, or for disciplinary actions.
-Students must arrange for removal of all holds in order to register for classes and/or request transcripts.
+Registration holds may be placed on student records for financial obligations such as unpaid enrollment fees, library fines, bad checks, or for disciplinary actions.
+Students must arrange for removal of all holds in order to register for classes and request transcripts and/or enrollment verifications.

 It is the student's responsibility to be aware of the Academic Regulations listed in on the College website the printed Class Schedule, the Student Handbook, and in the Ohlone College Catalog.